High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Methods

 \subsection{Optical Characterization}

 A 660 nm continuous-wave PicoQuant laser diode and 780 tunable Toptica laser are used for steady-state PL measurements.
 A dichroic mirror at 680 nm cut-on and 70:30 beamsplitter is used to separate the optical excitation and collection paths for the 660 nm and 780 nm tunable laser, respectively.
 An additional 700 nm and 800 nm cut-on long-pass optical filter is used in the collection path to further extinguish the 660 nm and 780 nm tunable excitation laser, respectively, in the collection path.
 An infinity-corrected 0.42 NA NIR objective with 17 mm working distance is used for spectroscopy measurements.
-Our hBN samples are cooled to 4 K inside a Montana Instruments S200 cryostation and optical spectra are acquired using a Princeton Instruments HRS-500 spectrophotometer with 300/1200/1800 groove/mm gratings and a thermoelectrically-cooled Pixis Silicon CCD.
+Our hBN samples are cooled to 4 K inside a Montana Instruments S200 cryostation and optical spectra are acquired using a Princeton Instruments HRS-500 spectrophotometer with 300/1200/1800 groove/mm gratings and a thermoelectrically-cooled Pixis Silicon CCD (see Supplementary Note 2 for further details).

 Second-order autocorrelation measurements with continuous-wave optical excitation are performed by utilizing the spectrophotometer as a monochromator to filter the emission from individual SQEs.
 The optical signal is then collected into a multimode fiber and HBT interferometry is performed using a broadband fiber-based beam splitter and two Excelitas SCPM-AQRH-13-FC single-photon avalanche detectors.
 Swabian Instruments time tagging electronics are used for photon counting and correlation.
-Furthermore, time-resolved PL measurements are performed using pulsed operation mode of the 660 nm laser diode with a 80 MHz repetition rate.
+Furthermore, time-resolved PL measurements are performed using pulsed operation mode of the 660 nm laser diode with a 80 MHz repetition rate (see Supplementary Note 2 for further details).

 Polarization-resolved PL is conducted by modifying the steady-state PL setup with polarization optics.
 To measure the defect’s absorption dipole, a linear polarizer and half-wave plate are placed in the excitation path.
 The polarizer is set to maximize the optical power of the excitation laser, and the half-wave plate then rotates the input excitation beam.
 To measure the defect’s emission dipole, a linear polarizer is placed in the collection path and aligned to maximize the efficiency of our spectrophotometer.
-A half-wave plate is then placed prior to the polarizer and allows us to sweep through the defect’s emission spectrum.
+A half-wave plate is then placed prior to the polarizer and allows us to sweep through the defect’s emission spectrum (see Supplementary Note 2 for further details).